vibhurai/Facebook_operations/README.md

 3> Download The Chrome Driver From https://chromedriver.chromium.org/downloads, Unzip The File And Paste The Execution File The "Python Folder"
  (Ex : C:\users\user\appdata\local\programs\python\python39)

-4> Change the import dependencies as per you own device (Ex: Code line number 4,5,6 in "add_friend.py")
+4> Change the import dependencies for the files in 'pages' folder as per you own device (Ex: Code line number 4,5,6 in "add_friend.py")

 5> Run The Test File From The IDE Interface Itself (Preferably PyCharm) And Not The Terminal